-Although most of Crossrail’s tunnels are deep underground, in places stations and shafts rise to the surface, punching through the archeological layer, and allowing researchers to study the surface metres for interesting finds.
+Although most of Crossrail’s tunnels are deep underground, in places stations and shafts rise to the surface, punching through the archaeological layer, and allowing researchers to study the surface metres for interesting finds.

-Such a location looks at the surface to have been just random wasteland, but was once the home of London’s largest ship builders, and industrial archeologists have discovered that a lot of the layout and workings of the former ship builders can still be found just a few metres below the surface.
+Such a location looks at the surface to have been just random wasteland but was once the home of London’s largest shipbuilders, and industrial archaeologists have discovered that a lot of the layout and workings of the former shipbuilders can still be found just a few metres below the surface.

 That the heritage is still there, and surprisingly deeply buried for a factory site that closed a mere 100 years ago is an unexpected side effect of the DLR — the spoil from its tunnels was dumped on the site, and fortuitously preserving the industrial heritage beneath.

-The site is next to Canning Town tube station, and the Lea river, which provided for a convinient site for ship building, originally wood, but later from iron, and it’s the iron-age of the industrial ship building that a new book focuses on.
+The site is next to Canning Town tube station, and the Lea river, which provided for a convenient site for shipbuilding, originally wood, but later from iron, and it’s the iron-age of the industrial shipbuilding that a new book focuses on.

-While London was losing the battle for cheaper ship building, it won the war for quality, particuarly military, where quality often outstrips cost as a determining factor.
+While London was losing the battle for cheaper shipbuilding, it won the war for quality, particularly military, where quality often outstrips cost as a determining factor.
 Many of the UK’s earliest ironclad warships were constructed in London — and many for overseas clients as well.

 Made in London was a mark of quality.